wabarr/bovidecomorph/README.md

 django project for dissertation database on bovid ecomorphology

-* used django-axes to throttle multiple login attempts
+* uses django-axes to throttle multiple login attempts